graphtv/cloudformation/README.md

 That all being said, the goal of this project was to make a scalable web app with an eye toward minimal and scaling costs.
 A site with no viewers should basically be free.

+Note: During the CloudFormation deployment process you will hang on the CloudFront and Certificate creation.
+Check the administrator@domain.com or admin@domain.com emails to approve the certificate.
+CloudFront will still take a while to deploy (~1hr sometimes).

 ## Build Status

 Coming soon!